nicolasdjurovic/skavange/README.md

 This web app was made with react front end and node back end.

-/src/Dashboard.js - holds the main dashboard
+/src/Dashboard.js - holds the main dashboard with AI price predictor and api fetch

 /index.js - holds the node back end with express server with api fetch

-/src/App.js - holds the AI price predictor and api fetch
+/src/App.js - holds the home page

 ## Getting started